-This threshold corresponds to the usefulness of the model in separating the groups: a misclassification rate of the default 0.05 means that 5 percent of the individuals are on the wrong side of the theoretical robust middle line between the groups along the sPLS-DA axis, defined as the middle point between the 3:rd quartile of the lower group and the 1:st quartile of the higher group.
+This threshold corresponds to the usefulness of the model in separating the groups: a misclassification rate of the default 0.05 means that 5 percent of the individuals are on the wrong side of the theoretical robust middle line between the groups along the sPLS-DA axis, defined as the middle point between the 3:rd title If there should be a title displayed on the plotting field.
+As the plotting field is saved as a png, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
+To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot.